 Financial Effects of a Positive Test

-- What if this could compromise your insurance or long-term care options?
+- What if this could compromise your ability to qualify for life insurance or long-term care?

 Effects on Family

 - What if you tested positive and this meant your family, including your children, carried this genetic variant as well?

 - If you told your children, how would they react knowing they might have the same variant?